anquanscan/sec-tools/README.md

 [struts-scan](https://github.com/Lucifer1993/struts-scan): Python2编写的struts2漏洞全版本检测和利用工具
 [Amazing-Cybersec-Resources](https://github.com/lohitakshnandan/Amazing-Cybersec-Resources): Amazing Collection of Cyber Security resources (Books, Tutorials, Blogs, Podcasts, ...)
 [Valet](https://github.com/square/Valet): Valet lets you securely store data in the iOS, tvOS, or macOS Keychain without knowing a thing about how the Keychain works.
 It’s easy.
 We promise.
 [MicrosoftWontFixList](https://github.com/cfalta/MicrosoftWontFixList): A list of vulnerabilities or design flaws that Microsoft does not intend to fix.
 Since the number is growing, I decided to make a list.
 This list covers only vulnerabilities that came up in July 2021 (and SpoolSample ;-))
+[reentrancy-attacks](https://github.com/pcaversaccio/reentrancy-attacks): A chronological and (hopefully) complete list of reentrancy attacks to date.